realmaster42/EverybodyEditsProtocol/README.md

 > The identifier of the player which placed this block.

 ### <a id="rm-write">"write"</a>
-Occurs when a non-player message is received.
-(System messages, etc.)
+Occurs when a non-player message is received (system messages, etc.)

 `[0] String` Title
 > The title of the message.